Home / Patient Resources / Symptoms / Bleeding Gums

 Can bleeding gums lead to tooth loss

 If inflammation continues long term, gum and bone support can gradually decline.
-Early evaluation protects long term tooth stability.
+Early evaluation protects long term stability.

 If you want the decision logic